sandeep7224/face-Recognition-Attendance-Project/README.md

 ## Requirements

-Make sure you have Python 3.x installed.
+Make sure you have a folder named ImagesAttendance in the project directory.
+This folder should contain images of individuals to be recognized, with each image named as the individual's name (e.g., John_Doe.jpg).Also you have Python 3.x installed.
 You will need to install the following Python packages:

 - OpenCV: `pip install opencv-python`
 - face_recognition: `pip install face_recognition`